Once a year, millions of Americans "practice" for a currency crisis...

 4. Don't use public "free" Wi-Fi: If you connect your computer or smartphone wirelessly, only use secure, password-protected Wi-Fi.
 If you have to use public Wi-Fi, avoid signing into your credit-card or bank accounts, or entering your credit-card information.
 These unsecured networks are far easier for hackers to crack.

 Always conduct purchases on secured networks.
-For an easy guide on how to secure your home network system, read PC Magazine's tutorial.
+For an easy guide on how to secure your home network system, read CNET's expert tips.

-5. Guard your password: Some websites now offer something called "two-factor authentication."
+5. Guard your password: Lots of websites offer "two-factor authentication."
 Two-factor authentication requires your password plus another piece of information – like a code sent to your e-mail or mobile device associated with your account – to log in to a website.
 I love using this feature.

-Many companies – including Google, Apple, Microsoft, and the password-manager service LastPass – give you the option of using two-factor authentication, as do many banks, brokerages, and credit card companies.
+Many companies – including Google, Apple, and Microsoft – give you the option of using two-factor authentication, as do many banks, brokerages, and credit-card companies.
 And we just found out that Amazon has recently started using this as well.
-Perfect timing for Cyber Monday.
+That's perfect timing for Cyber Monday.

 6. Use resell sites cautiously: Sites where you can buy from third parties... like Amazon's marketplace, Craigslist, or eBay... can snag you great deals.
 But anything with an "activation code" requires extra care when purchasing...
 I'd avoid them.